 Lately, tile kitchen countertops are starting to look surprisingly modern.
-Once a kitchen stable throughout the 70s, 80s, and 90s, these days thrifty homeowners see tile as an affordable alternative to more expensive counter materials such as quartz, marble, and granite.
-Even better, anyone with basic do-it-yourself skills can install tile.
-In fact, we found a DIYer who covered her old laminate counter with new tile (more on that later in this post).
-So if you are looking for creative ways to refresh your cooking space without going broke, behold these 18 tile kitchen countertops.
+Once a kitchen staple throughout the 70s, 80s, and 90s, these days thrifty homeowners see tile as an affordable alternative to more expensive counter materials such as quartz, marble, and granite.
+Even better, anyone with basic do-it-yourself skills can install some tile.
+So if you are looking for creative ways to refresh your cooking space without going broke, behold these inspirational tile kitchen countertops.

 Hexagon Tile Kitchen Countertop Adds Pattern